fynv/ScoreDraft/docs/intro_eng.md

 **sweep: 0.1** tells ScoreDraft to add a 10% delay to chord notes.

-To include a percussion track, simply add **is_drum: true** then you can use the persussion notes:
+To include a percussion track, simply add **is_drum: true** then you can use the percussion notes:

 ```yaml
 # exmaple 4